 - 6 slices Swiss Cheese

-- Butter one side of the bread slices
+- Butter one side of each bread slice.

-- Heat a large, non-stick skillet over medium-high heat
+- Heat a large, non-stick skillet (or griddle)over medium-high heat.

 - Place a bread slice in the skillet, buttered-side down (place two slices in the skillet, if room, if not, you'll need to keep the cooked sandwiches in a warm oven, until they are all ready for serving).